GanjinZero/CODER/README.md

-# UMLSBert
+# CODER
-UMLSBert is a medical pretrained language model which utilizes information from UMLS.
+CODER is a medical pretrained language model which utilizes information from UMLS.

 # Use the model by transformers

-## To use UMLSBert_ENG
+## To use CODER_ENG
 ```python
 from transformers import AutoTokenizer, AutoModel